-Caltrans celebrates Earth Day with statewide Dump Day program - NewsBreak
+Caltrans Celebrates Earth Day with Statewide Dump Day Program - NewsBreak

 The statewide Dump Day events, set for Saturday, are part of Gov. Gavin Newsom's Clean California initiative, a $1.1 billion clean-up effort led by Caltrans to keep roads and waterways free of litter, create jobs and transform and beautify state and local public spaces.
 Residents in District 7 of Los Angeles will be able to take items for disposal to their nearest dump for free.

-"The best way to keep California clean is not to trash it in the first place," Caltrans Acting Director Steven Keck said in a statement.
-"Clean California's goal is to make sure trash never reaches our roadsides or waterways.
-These Dump Day events discourage illegal dumping along highways and roads by giving people throughout the state a convenient place to dispose of bulky items safely, properly, and at no cost."
+``The best way to keep California clean is not to trash it in the first place,'' Caltrans Acting Director Steven Keck said in a statement.

+``Clean California's goal is to make sure trash never reaches our roadsides or waterways.
+These Dump Day events discourage illegal dumping along highways and roads by giving people throughout the state a convenient place to dispose of bulky items safely, properly, and at no cost.''

 The following locations are participating in the Dump Day effort: